-Complete a Medical Withdrawal/Check-out Form in order to withdraw officially from IAIA.
+- Complete a Medical Withdrawal/Checkout Form in order to withdraw officially from IAIA.
 Students who do not follow this procedure may receive failing grades for all registered courses which may adversely affect eligibility for re-admittance.
-Completed paperwork must be submitted to the Registrar within two weeks of discontinuing classes.
+Completed paperwork must be submitted to the Registrar within two weeks of discontinuing classes. - (On-campus students): Notify the Residential Coordinator and/or the Residential Assistant immediately before leaving the dorm.
+If neither is

-- (On-campus students): Notify the Residential Coordinator and/or the Residential Assistant immediately before leaving the dorm.
-If neither is available, call the Office of Admissions and leave a message regarding the emergency. - (Off-campus students): Call the Office of Admissions and Recruitment at 1-800-804-6422 and leave a message regarding the emergency.
-Upon returning to IAIA, the student will be required to show documentation of the emergency.
+- available, call the Office of the Dean of Student Life at 505-424-2336 or 505-424-2337 and leave a message regarding the emergency.

+- (Off-campus students): Call the Office

+of the Dean of Student Life at 505 424-2336 or 505-424-2337 and leave

+a message regarding the emergency.

+Upon returning to IAIA, the student will

+be required to show documentation of

+the emergency.